-It’s that time of year when millions of letters make their way to the Scout Elves and Santa at the North Pole, filled with wishes, messages, hopes and more.
+It’s that time of year again!
+The time when millions of letters make their way up, up and away to the Scout Elves and Santa Claus at the North Pole, filled with wishes, messages, hopes and more.

 For ages, there have been many ways to relay messages to Santa.
-From snail mail to emails and even age-old traditions – like in Scotland, where kids shout their messages up the chimney to Santa—the possibilities are almost endless.
+From snail mail to emails and even age-old traditions – like in Scotland, where children shout their messages up the chimney to Father Christmas – the possibilities are almost endless.

-With your kids, visit santasnorthpole.com/write-letter-santa to submit wish lists, messages, questions and more directly to Santa.
+It’s super easy and quick, and will have your hopes and dreams flying up above the Northern Lights and on their way to him in no time.
 While you’re there, listen to a special message from the Big Man in Red (message can only be heard on desktop computers).

 The North Pole